AmarMaksumic/FIR-Filter-Design/README.md

 It is evident that the filter is operating almost as intended on all three inputs/outputs.
 In the beginning, we can see the three large pulses before the pass band, and then quickly after that we get attenuated response from the filter given the input signal.
 However, now we have some lack of attenuation on the lower frequency end.
 One of my theories as to why this occurs is because of the extreme segmentation of the filtering now, as it is parallelized into three levels.
 In addition, this could potentially be due to the use of 24-bit coefficients instead of 32-bit coefficients, allowing the effects of quantization of such a segmented signal to start showing.

-There is a small delay of about 68 clock cycles before the filter starts outputing data.
+There is a small delay of about 68 clock cycles before the filter starts outputting data.
 In addition, this filter completes the operation in about a third of the time of the pure-pipelined FIR filter.
 Granted, both filter's have lots of slack time given their low operating frequency.

 ### Timing